 As a nation-wide, voluntary organization, the Canadian Mental Health Association promotes the mental health of all and supports the resilience and recovery of people experiencing mental illness.
 The CMHA accomplishes this mission through advocacy, education, research and service.

 CMHA branches across Canada provide a wide range of innovative services and supports to people who are experiencing mental illness and their families.
 These services are tailored to the needs and resources of the communities where they are based.
 One of the core goals of these services is to help people with mental illness develop the personal tools to lead meaningful and productive lives.

 Last year, the Canadian Mental Health Association Halton Region Branch helped over 11,000 people.

-In 2013, we received an award of Accreditation with Exemplary Standing from Accreditation Canada.
+In 2017, we received an award of Accreditation from Accreditation Canada.

 We are funded by:

 We are able to provide support to clients in their languages of choice through interpretation.
 Please contact us for more information on this service.